Department of Information and Communications Engineering

 Metrology Research Institute is involved in project MetEOC4 - "Metrology to establish an SI-traceable climate observing system".

-The overall goal of this project is to build on the outputs of previous projects (EMRP/EMPIR and others funded by EU and ESA for example) to create the metrology tools and framework needed to underpin a global climate observing system.
-This project is the follow-up of the EMPIR MetEOC3 where Metrology Research Institute (MRI) was contributing to develop a gonoreflectometer for the measurement bidirectional reflectance distribution function (BRDF) of sand of reference sites.
+The overall goal of this project is to build on the outputs of previous projects (by EMRP/EMPIR and projects funded by parties, such as the EU and ESA) to create the metrology tools and framework needed to underpin a global climate observing system.
+This project is the follow-up of the EMPIR MetEOC3 where Metrology Research Institute (MRI) was contributing to develop a gonioreflectometer for the measurement bidirectional reflectance distribution function (BRDF) of sand of reference sites.

 Contact persons: Farshid Manoocheri and Robin Aschan